16 Dec Digital audio will continue to increase into 2021

 The potential for digital audio will continue to increase into 2021.
 The perception of audio – and what it can truly achieve for both consumers and brands – is no longer confined to simply listening to music.
 Digital audio now serves a distinct purpose for the consumer and the rise of smart devices and voice-activated engagement introduces a two-way, interactive communication channel that fosters productivity.
 This idea of utility stands at the forefront of digital audio and we’ll see brands increasingly adopt this tactic to provide a well-rounded experience for consumers.” – commented Michal Marcinik, CEO and Founder, AdTonos.

-The authors of an article in CXM say:
+The authors of the article in CXM say:

 “After a year of constant global disruption, the consumer experience hasn’t completely changed shape – but it is looking distinctly different.